 There are a lot of different ways to analyze shock and vibration data.
 You can use standalone software packages or, my preference, you can develop your own analysis program or algorithm that does exactly what you need.
 After all, in the world of shock and vibration testing, each application is a little different.

 Even within the world of computational programs there are many different options, each with their own benefits and drawbacks.
-So in this post we'll discuss 6 well known computing platforms that work great for analyzing shock and vibration data.
+So in this post we'll discuss 7 well known computing platforms that work great for analyzing shock and vibration data:what the best programming option is for you, and we'll finish up with some extra resources for your shock and vibration analysis.

 Most engineering companies will likely have a couple LabVIEW licenses to interface with their National Instruments data acquisition hardware and analyze data in real time.
 LabVIEW is a development environment specifically designed for engineers and scientists analyzing data.
 As such, it’s a popular tool for vibration testing!
 National Instruments is the world leader in hardware for data acquisition; so it makes sense that their software is also very popular and pairs well with their hardware.
 Designing analysis programs with LabVIEW may be easier to those with less programming knowledge because of the graphical programming language they use, shown in Figure 1.